mslinn/awsLambdaTest/LAMBDA.md

 }
 ```

-## Updating Lambda Function Code
+## Renaming the Lambda Function Entry Point

-If the Lambda function modification included changing the name of the entry point,
+If the Lambda function modification included changing the name of the main Python program file, and/or renaming the hander function,
 tell AWS about the modified entry point name with `update-function-configuration`.

 If you have been using [`setEnvVars.sh`](setEnvVars.sh) then you should edit the value of `AWS_LAMBDA_HANDLER` in that file to suit.
 For example, if the new handler is the method `ooh_baby` in `my_file.py`, you could do that from the command line like this:

 ```shell
 $ sed -i '/AWS_LAMBDA_HANDLER/c\AWS_LAMBDA_HANDLER=my_file.ooh_baby' setEnvVars.sh
 ```

 Verify that it worked:

 ```shell
 $ grep AWS_LAMBDA_HANDLER setEnvVars.sh
 AWS_LAMBDA_HANDLER=my_file.ooh_baby